Watherum/RoA2-Stream-Tool/README.md

 ---

 # Original Readme from Readek
 So you want to do a Rivals of Aether stream, huh?
-Well, today is your lucky day, because I have done tons of work so you don’t have to!
+Well, today is your lucky day, because I have done tons of work so you don't have to!
 With this tool, you will be able to set up a RoA tournament stream in no time.

 *Now with a [Discord Server](https://discord.gg/EX22CTBNrM)!*